btonchev/workshop-eq/part1-air.md

 - slowly move the larynx up and down
 - hold different positions

+### OtoVent

+Repeat the slow larynx movements while observing the OtoVent response.

+Focus on the physical sensation rather than producing maximum pressure.

+### UBA EQ Tool

+Repeat the same movements and observe:

+- whether laryngeal movement produces a pressure response
+- when the pressure response occurs
+- whether the response is repeatable

+### Inverted

+Repeat the same exercise **head-down in the aerial yoga hammock**.

+Keep the movement slow and gentle.

+Focus on:

+- Can you still clearly feel the larynx moving?
+- Does the movement feel different?
+- Does the timing or coordination feel different?

+### Compare

+Compare **Normal vs. Inverted**:

+- **Sensation** — does the larynx feel different?
+- **OtoVent** — does the physical feedback change?
+- **UBA EQ Tool** — does the pressure response or curve change?
+- **Control** — can you reproduce the same movement with the same low effort?

+> **The goal is observation, not maximum pressure.**

 ### Exercise 2 — Larynx + closed airway

 Hold the breath.

 Practice controlled laryngeal movement without releasing air.

+Focus on:

+- keeping the airway closed
+- moving the larynx independently
+- feeling the change in the internal air space

+### OtoVent

+Repeat the exercise while observing the OtoVent response.

+Focus on whether laryngeal movement produces a change in pressure.

+### UBA EQ Tool

+Repeat the exercise and observe:

+**laryngeal movement → pressure response**

+Do not increase effort to obtain a larger pressure peak.

+### Inverted

+Repeat the same exercise **head-down in the aerial yoga hammock**.

+Keep the airway closed and the movement gentle.

+Focus on:

+- Can you maintain the same airway control?
+- Does the laryngeal movement feel different?
+- Does the internal pressure sensation change?
+- Does the movement require more or less effort?

+### Compare

+Compare **Normal vs. Inverted**:

+- **Airway control** — can you maintain the closed airway equally well?
+- **Sensation** — does the larynx feel different?
+- **OtoVent** — does the feedback change?
+- **UBA EQ Tool** — does the pressure curve change?
+- **Coordination** — can you reproduce the same movement?

+> **We are testing whether body position changes the sensation and pressure response of the same laryngeal movement.**

+---

 ### Goal